h1n054ur/BHDUP/README.md

 ## Notes:

-- If you mess up and get stuck with a ton of temp files and want to delete them all from the current directory before re-running the script, use the handy command:
+- If you mess up and get stuck with a ton of temp files and want to delete them all from the current directory before re-running the script, use this handy command:

       rm -r *.files tmp mediainfo.txt *.torrent